 - A bird figurine.
 You can find the one I used here.

 - A birds’ nest.
 You can buy pre-made nests here.
 I made mine following a modified version of this tutorial (I used a piece of sisal rope I ripped apart rather than sisal grass).
 It took about 20 minutes to make.

 - Fake bird eggs.
 You can buy fake eggs or follow this simple tutorial to make your own.
 I did the latter but skipped painting the eggs to save time/effort.

 - A few bird feathers (real or gathered).

 - Jute twine.

-Next, add a mixture of artificial moss and twigs to your jar.
+Next, I added a mixture of artificial moss and twigs to the jar.
 I just used twigs I found in my garden.
 If you feel like it, you can also add other things such as leaves or dried flowers – it’s really up to you!

-Position the moss and twigs so that they cover up the rag at the sides and the top.
-Save a small amount of moss as you’ll need this at the end.
+I positioned the moss and twigs so that they covered up the rag at the sides and the top.

 If you try this spring/Easter jar project, I’d love to know how you went in the comments below!

 You can save this project for later here